SugarFunge/sf-automation/README.md

 1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 2. Config the playbook variables.
-3. Create the inventory file (inventory.ini) and config them in each playbook linked to the main playbook (main.yml).
+3. Create the inventory file (inventory.ini or inventory.yml) and config them in each playbook linked to the main playbook (main.yml).
 If the file is missing, it will use localhost.
 4. Run the main playbook using the inventory file. (--ask-become-pass will ask for the sudo password in order to execute the playbooks without issues)
 ```
 $ ansible-playbook -i ansible/inventory.ini  ansible/playbooks/main.yml --ask-become-pass